Welcome

 This article has covered the following key knowledge points:

-• It contrasts with the literal rule (ordinary meaning), golden rule (avoiding absurdity), and mischief rule (remedying specific defects).
+• The purposive approach differs from the literal rule (ordinary meaning), golden rule (avoiding absurdity), and mischief rule (remedying specific prior defects in the law) in English statutory interpretation.

 Key Terms and Concepts